oliverde8/MPDedicatedServerBundle/README.md

             port : "5002"
             user : "SuperAdmin"
             password : "SuperAdmin"
+    cache:
+            info_timeout: 60
+            map_timeout: 360
+            map_retry_timeout: 60
+            chat_timeout: 10
 ```

 You can add as many servers as you wish, if you have only one server you can remove the second one from the config.

+As you can see you can configure cache ttl times as well.
+Higher ttl values means that the website will connect less often to the dedicated server.
+Lower values may cause lags.

 You will also need to setup a cache to be used :